lgpaula/TouchpadVolumeControl/README.md

 # Touchpad Volume Control

-This project adds the ablility to control the volume of a laptop via its touchpad.
+This project adds the ability to control the volume of a laptop via its touchpad.

 ## Key Features
   * Triple finger up and down gestures for volume control.